 Huge, intricately carved wooden doors lined the hallway in front of him.
 And a rug—the length of a dozen London buses—lay upon the cold stone floor.
 It was quite something to behold.

-All of a sudden the ground began to tremor—followed by the sound of almighty footsteps.
+And then all of a sudden the ground began to tremor—followed by the sound of almighty footsteps.